DataResearchLabs/coursera_ibm_data_science_professional_certificate/README.md

 **Matt Pierce**, MSDA, MCSE

 ## License
-This project is licensed under the Creative Commons License, see the [LICENSE](.\LICENSE) for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal License, see the [LICENSE](./LICENSE) for details.